lmolkova/semantic-conventions/docs/dotnet/dotnet-aspnet-metrics.md

 | -------- | --------------- | ----------- | -------------- |
 | `aspnet.routing.failed_matches` | Counter | `{match}` | Number of requests that failed to match to an endpoint.
 [1] |

 **[1]:** An unmatched request may be handled by later middleware, such as the static files or authentication middleware.
-Corresponding `EventCounter` name is `routing-match-failure`; Meter name is `Microsoft.AspNetCore.Routing`
+Meter name is `Microsoft.AspNetCore.Routing`
 <!-- endsemconv -->

 <!-- semconv metric.aspnet.routing.failed_matches -->